MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_04_explore_nsg.md

     1. A Remote Desktop connection window opens indicating, The identity of the remote computer cannot be verified.
 Do you wish to connect anyway?
 Select **Yes**.
     1. You are now connected to the VM. highlight to the learner that in this case you were able to connect to the VM because the inbound traffic rule you created allows inbound traffic to the VM via RDP.

+1. Since you are already in the VM, you can show outbound internet connectivity to the Internet, which is enabled by one of the default outbound rules.
+    1. From the VM, select **Microsoft Edge** to open the browser.
+Since this is the first time you open Microsoft Edge, you may get a pop-up window, select **Start without your data**, then select **Continue without this data**, then select **Confirm and start browsing**.
+    1. Enter **www.bing.com** in the browser address bar and confirm you are able to connect to the search engine.
+    1. Once you have confirmed that you can access www.bing.com, close the browser window in the VM, but leave the VM up.

+1. Minimize the VM, by selecting the underscore **_** in the blue tab that shows the VM's IP address.
+This brings you back to the SC900-WinVM | Connect page.

+### OPTIONAL Demo part 4

+If classroom time permits, you may want to create an outbound NSG rule to block outbound internet traffic from the VM.

+1. From the left navigation panel, select **Networking**.
+You should be on the SC900-WinVM | Networking page.

+1. Select the **Outbound port rules** tab.
+You will see the default outbound rules.
+Note the default rule "AllowInternetOutBound".
+This rule allows all outbound internet traffic.
+You cannot remove the default rule, but you can override it by creating a rule with higher priority.
+From the right side of the page, select **Add outbound port rule**.

-1. Now test the outbound NSG rule
+1. On the Add outbound security rule page, specify the following settings:
+    1. Source:  **Any**
+    1. Source port ranges:  **\***
+    1. Destination:  **Service Tag**
+    1. Destination service tag:  **Internet**
+    1. Service:  **Custom** (leave the default)
+    1. Destination port ranges:  * (be sure to put an asterisk in the destination port ranges field)
+    1. Protocol: **Any**
+    1. Action: **Deny**
+    1. Priority:  **1000**
+    1. Name:  Leave the default name or create your own descriptive name.
+    1. Select **Add**

+1. Once the rule is provisioned, it will appear on the list of outbound rules.
+Although it appears on the list, it will take a few minutes to take effect (wait a few minutes before continuing with the next steps).

+1. Return to your VM (the icon for the VM should be shown on the task bar on the bottom of the page).

-    1. Open the Edge browser in the VM.
+1. Open the Edge browser in your VM and enter **www.bing.com**.
-    1. Enter **www.bing.com**.
 The page should not display.
 Note: if you are able to connect to the internet and you verified that all the parameters for the outbound rule were properly set, it is likely because it takes a few minutes for the rule to take effect.
-Wait a few minutes and try again.
+Close the browser, wait a few minutes and try again.
+Note:  Azure subscriptions in the lab environment may experience longer than normal delays.

 1. Close the remote desktop connection, by selecting the **X** on the top center of the page where the IP address is shown.
 A pop-up windows indicates Your remote session will be disconnected.
-Select **Ok**.
+Select **OK**.

-1. Return to the Home page of the Azure portal, by selecting **Microsoft Azure** on the blue bar on the top of the page.
+1. Close all the open browser tabs.

 1. As a general best practice it is beneficial to stop or tear-down the VM to avoid incurring cost, if it is being used only for demo or test purposes.
 In this case, however, do NOT tear-down the VM, as it will help feed cloud security posture management data when demoing Microsoft Defender for Cloud.
 The VM will be torn down when the lab is cancelled.